 Does Gender Matter?
 The Effect of Management Responses on Reviewing Behavior

-In this paper, we study the effect of management responses on the reviewing behavior of female and male reviewers.
-First, we use a survey to show that female reviewers are more likely to perceive management responses as a source of conflict.
-Second, we use Tripadvisor data to provide evidence of gender bias in the way hotel managers address reviewers writing negative reviews.
-Third, we investigate the downstream consequences of these findings using a Difference in Differences strategy to show that, after hotels begin to respond to reviews, there is a decrease in the likelihood of observing a review written by a female user.
-Moreover, we show that this effect is driven by a reduction in the number of negative reviews, and by independent hotels.
-Fourth, we validate these results using a lab experiment which shows that, to avoid conflict, female reviewers prefer a platform that doesn't allow management responses when they want to write a negative review.
-Overall, our findings show that, while the introduction of management responses created a new channel of communication between firms and consumers, such a channel can be misused to discriminate and can lead to unexpected consequences such as a reduction of reviews by those users more likely to be discriminated against.
+We study the effect of management responses on the reviewing behavior of self- identified female and male reviewers.
+Using data from Tripadvisor, we show that after hotels begin to respond to reviews, the probability that a negative review comes from a self-identified female reviewer decreases.
+To explain these findings, we use a survey to show that female reviewers, when writing a negative review, are more likely to perceive management responses as a source of conflict.
+To understand whether these concerns are well founded, we use Tripadvisor data to provide evidence of gender bias in the way hotel managers address reviewers writing negative reviews.
+We show that responses to self-identified female reviewers are more likely to be contentious, i.e., confrontational, aggressive, or trying to discredit the reviewer.
+Finally, to confirm that gender bias directly affects reviewing behavior, we show that the probability that a negative review comes from a self-identified female reviewer is lower for hotels that write more contentious responses.
+While the introduction of management responses created a new channel of communication between firms and consumers, our findings show that such a channel can be misused to discriminate and can lead to unexpected consequences such as a reduction of reviews by those users more likely to be discriminated against.

 Keywords: TripAdvisor, online reviews, gender bias, management responses